blasks/barnacle/docs/omics.rst

 - Metabolomics --> metabolites

 Omics datasets are often characterized by certain properties that complicate their analysis, including high dimensionality, and technical noise.
-Metaomics are further complicated by properties such as overdispersion, variable community composition, and pervasive zero values :cite:p:`zhang2021statistical`.
+Meta-omics are further complicated by properties such as overdispersion, variable community composition, and pervasive zero values :cite:p:`zhang2021statistical`.
-Dealing with this complexity in order to understand insights contained in omics datasets requires specially equipped analytical tools.
+Dealing with this complexity in order to uncover insights from
+omics data requires specially equipped analytical tools.

 Tensor decomposition for omics analysis
 ---------------------------------------

-Tensor decomposition tools have previously been applied to omics datasets in order to deal with some of the challenges mentioned above, and reveal patterns structuring the data.
-For example, a non-negative tensor decomposition method was applied to human gene expression dataset to reveal patterns associated with particular diseases across tissue types and demographics :cite:p:`wang2019`.
+Tensor decomposition models have previously been applied to omics datasets as a means of dealing with some of the challenges mentioned above, and to uncover
+patterns in the data.
+For example, a non-negative tensor decomposition method was applied to a human gene expression dataset to reveal patterns associated with particular diseases across tissue types and demographics :cite:p:`wang2019`.

 One of the main advantages of using tensor decomposition models to analyze omics data is that it is an unsupervised technique.
-This allows researchers to discover patterns structuring the data, independent of their own pre-conceived notions.
+This allows researchers to discover patterns independent of their own pre-conceived notions.
 The unsupervised nature of the analysis also allows un-characterized genes to be analyzed alongside annotated genes, whereas other analyses tend to throw out these data.
-In metaomics this functionality is especially important because in many datasets over half of the genes have never been previously observed, much less functionally characterized :cite:p:`pavlopoulos2023unraveling`.
+In meta-omics this functionality is especially important because in many datasets over half of the genes have never been previously observed, much less functionally characterized :cite:p:`pavlopoulos2023unraveling`.
 Tensor decomposition can help generate